FAQs for health professionals (children aged 5-11)

 The following checks are routinely recommended before COVID-19 vaccination:

-• Is this a primary course, an additional dose for a person who is immunocompromised or a booster dose?
+• Is this a primary course, a second or third dose for a person who is immunocompromised or a booster dose?

 • What is the age of the person?